eugenpirogoff/plush_controller/README.md

 plush_controller
 ================

-plush controller for games with adafruit flora
+Plush controller for games with [adafruit flora](https://github.com/adafruit/adafruit_flora_game_controller).

+The firmware uses the CapPin Library for measure the capcaity on the 8 pins on the Adafruit Flora controller.
+The threshold is set to a minimum to boost the reaction time of the Flora.